omiaydin1/account-sdk/README.md

   1. Fork this repo and clone it
   1. From the root dir run `yarn install`
   1. From the root dir run `yarn dev`

+  2. ## Base Network Note

+This repository can be experimented with on Base mainnet for educational and testing purposes.